 Enter Paris.
-Young attractive Muslim women are waiting at an upscale clinic for an operation that could change the course of their lives.
+Young attractive Muslim women are waiting at an upscale clinic for an operation that could change their lives.
 Better yet, it’s an operation that could save their lives.
-Yet despite the apprehension, this operation is a choice and not a necessity.
-Its low-risk procedure for about 2,000 Euros ($1,700).
+Yet, despite the apprehension, this operation is a choice, not a necessity.
+It’s a low-risk procedure for about 2,000 Euros ($1,700).

 Its Hymenoplasty.
-It’s the surgical re-attachment of hymen and it’s an operation that restores virginity.
+It’s the surgical re-attachment of the hymen and an operation that restores virginity.
 It allows broken women to walk back into societies with honor.

 Soiling the wedding sheets with blood can change the future of a bride.
-In many cases it can be the difference between a bride and a corpse.
+In many cases, it can be the difference between a bride and a corpse.
 Sometimes, social pressure can even result in suicide.
-Many women have lost their lives to this ordeal.
+Many women have lost their lives in this ordeal.
 Communities cannot see them beyond their virginity.

-Meet Sonia, a young slender brunette studying art in France.
-Born and bred in France, she has soaked in the Mediterranean sun, the medieval cities and the rich alpine villages.
+Meet Sonia, a slender young brunette studying art in France.
+Born and bred in France, she has soaked in the Mediterranean sun, medieval cities, and rich alpine villages.
 Yet her life is still dictated by her Arab roots.
-Arab culture and acceptability in her very large Arab family still define her life.
+Arab culture and acceptability in her huge Arab family still define her life.

-But Sonia has slept with her past lovers and that’s where she digressed from Arab culture.
-The only solution she saw after the intercourse was suicide because she was at a risk of being disrespected and cast out of her family.
+But Sonia has slept with her past lovers, and that’s where she strayed from Arab culture.
+The only solution she saw after the intercourse was suicide because she was at risk of being disrespected and cast out of her family.

 Lucky for her, she discovered Dr. Mark Abecassis.
-One of the few Arab surgeons who openly address the taboo surrounding virginity in the Arab world and greater Asia.
-He says that the average age of his patients is 25 years and they come in from different socio-economic backgrounds.
-These are scared women, often rushed by their parents in order to avoid public humiliation and dishonor in the community.
-Dr. Abecassis performs a simple surgery under local anesthesia reconnecting the membrane.
+One of the few Arab surgeons openly addressing the taboo surrounding virginity in the Arab world and, more excellent, Asia.
+He says that the average age of his patients is 25 years, and they come from different socio-economic backgrounds.
+These are scared women, often rushed by their parents to avoid public humiliation and dishonor in the community.
+Dr. Abecassis performs a simple surgery under local anesthesia, reconnecting the membrane.

-Sonia got her surgery and now protects this secret as she believes that the men in her community are the ones who will never not allow her to come clean about it.
-Not even her husband will be privy to this piece of information as she believes her sex life is private and she shouldn’t have to justify it to any other person.
+Sonia got her surgery and now protects this secret as she believes that the men in her community are the ones who will not allow her to come clean about it.
+Therefore, not even her husband will be privy to this information as she believes her sex life is private, and she shouldn’t have to justify it to any other person.

-Dr. Abecassis performs these surgeries on a couple of patients every week and he believes that he has no right to judge these women who flock to him to save their lives.
-He says it’s a matter of tradition and family and often endangers the lives of these women.
-Doctors cannot decide the fate of their patients and hence should reserve all judgement.
+Dr. Abecassis performs these surgeries on a couple of patients weekly and believes he has no right to judge these women who flock to him to save their lives.
+He says it’s a matter of tradition and family and often endangers these women’s lives.
+Doctors cannot decide the fate of their patients and hence should reserve all judgment.

-Some non-surgical options are also in the market with the Chinese manufacturers leading the way, there are now non-surgical options on the market as well.
-One such website sells artificial hymens for just $20 (23 euros).
+Some non-surgical options are also in the market, with the Chinese manufacturers leading the way; there are now non-surgical options on the market.
+One website sells artificial hymen for just $20 (23 euros).
 The Chinese hymen is made of elastic and filled with fake blood.
 Once inserted in the vagina, the woman can simulate virginity, the company claims.

 But is it really that simple?
-Brides having undergone the surgery do risk being caught out.
-Nada was scared at her wedding night that her husband might suspect being lied to.
+Brides having undergone surgery do risk being caught out.
+Nada was scared that her husband might suspect being lied to on her wedding night.
 She couldn’t sleep all night and stayed up crying.
-Fortunately for her, he didn’t suspect otherwise.
+Fortunately for her, he didn’t imagine otherwise.

 Having fallen in the throes of love, she too had consummated her relationship in the lush Lebanese countryside.
 Seven years into the relationship, her lover’s family wanted him to marry someone else.
 Nada drank a cocktail of household chemicals and Panadol to take her life.
 She believed that was it for her.

 But it was not meant to be.
-Lucky for her, she discovered hymenoplasty surgery in Lebanon, went on to marry and has had two children since from her marriage.
+Lucky for her, she discovered hymenoplasty surgery in Lebanon, married, and has had two children since marriage.
 Her secret is safe with God.
 She will carry it to her grave.

-Many would consider by this point that this is a generational problem, but it is not.
+Many would consider this a generational problem, but it is not.

 Meet Noor, he is a trendy professional working in Damascus.
 Noor subscribes to the Syrian secular society and is often caught chanting women empowerment slogans.
 But underneath that façade of liberal equalities is the dark face of deep-rooted conservatism.
 He knows girls who have undergone restoration and were caught by their husbands who realized their brides weren’t virgins.
 He says that even if society were to accept such women, he wouldn’t marry such a woman.